 “Follow your dreams” might seem like a fool’s errand.
 When your dream is far from the reality you’re living, it can feel out of reach.
 But you should be doing something you love.
 It’s a cliché, but life is too short to spend it doing something you hate.

 You can do work you love.
-It takes courage and hard work, but it will be worth it when you realize your passion.
+It takes courage and hard work

 But how do you follow your dreams while staying practical and realistic?